Category Archives: Former Monarchies

 Despite her dislike for her husband, Maria Carolina fulfilled her most important duty – to continue the dynasty.
 Maria Carolina and Ferdinando had seventeen children but only seven survived childhood.
 Seven of their children died from smallpox.
 However, four of their five surviving daughters married sovereigns.

 In 1775, after her first son was born, Maria Carolina took her place on the council of state.
-Bernardo Tanucci, the former president of her husband’s regency council, was still on the council of state and attempted to thwart her political influence and found himself dismissed in 1777.
+Bernardo Tanucci, the former president of her husband’s regency council, was still on the council of state, and attempted to thwart her political influence and found himself dismissed in 1777.
 From then on, Maria Carolina was the de facto ruler of the Kingdoms of Naples and Sicily.

-Ferdinando I was been deposed twice from his thrones: once by the revolutionary Parthenopean Republic for six months in 1799 and again by Napoleon, Emperor of the French in 1805.
-In February 1806, Ferdinando, Maria Carolina, and their family were forced to flee to the island of Sicily, which was still in their control, where they lived in the Royal Palace of Palermo under British protection.
-However, the government of Sicily was a feudal type and the British insisted on a government more similar to the British one.
-In 1813, Ferdinando essentially but not officially abdicated and his eldest surviving son Francesco was appointed regent.
+Ferdinando I was deposed twice from his thrones: once by the revolutionary Parthenopean Republic for six months in 1799 and again by Napoleon, Emperor of the French in 1805.
+In February 1806, Ferdinando, Maria Carolina, and their family were forced to flee to the island of Sicily, still in their control, where they lived in the Royal Palace of Palermo under British protection.
+However, the government of Sicily was a feudal type, and the British insisted on a government more similar to the British one.
+In 1813, Ferdinando essentially but not officially abdicated, and his eldest surviving son Francesco was appointed regent.
 At the insistence of the British, who were becoming more and more adverse to Maria Carolina, she was forced to leave Sicily and return to Austria.

 Maria Carolina in 1714; Credit – Wikipedia

 Maria Carolina arrived in Vienna, Austria in January 1814, where she began negotiations with Prince Klemens von Metternich, then the Foreign Minister of the Austrian Empire, and her nephew Franz I, Emperor of Austria for the restoration of her husband and herself to the thrones of Naples and Sicily.
 However, this never happened in her lifetime.
-On September 8, 1814, Maria Carolina, aged 62, died from a stroke at Hetzendorf Palace in Vienna, Austria without seeing the final defeat of Napoleon and the Congress of Vienna’s restoration of her husband’s rights to the thrones of Naples and Sicily.
+On September 8, 1814, Maria Carolina, aged 62, died from a stroke at Hetzendorf Palace in Vienna, Austria without seeing Napoleon’s final defeat and the Congress of Vienna’s restoration of her husband’s rights to the thrones of Naples and Sicily.
 Maria Carolina was buried at the Imperial Crypt in the Capuchin Church in Vienna, Austria, the traditional burial site of her birth family, the House of Habsburg.

 Tomb of Maria Carolina of Austria, Queen of Naples and Sicily at the Imperial Crypt in Vienna, Austria; Credit – https://everythingieverloved.tumblr.com/post/177880600179/tiny-librarian-maria-carolina-of-austria-queen/amp